— Researched and written by Dr. Sandip Roy.

 5. Agree on precisely what to do if they cheat again

-You even wonder if you could ever trust people in any of your future relationships.
+You even wonder if you could ever trust people in any of your other and future relationships.

 One of the most common reasons couples cheat is due to one person wanting to end the relationship.
 They have been wanting it for some time, but could not bring themselves to announce their intention.

 So this infidelity was their way of breaking loose from the relationship by getting caught.